ndm13/Camomile-Twitch/README.md

 using the icon path first and then all the places Twitch Desktop tries to shove your games by default.

-In the latest version, we utilize `fuel.json` v2, which is the current version of the format, to find the EXE of the game to link.
+Starting in version 0.7, we utilize `fuel.json` v2, which is the current version of the format, to find the EXE of the game to link.
 If anyone has any examples of other `fuel.json` versions, let me know and I'll try to add a parser.
 This can relilably find the EXE